Information for Physics Majors & Minors

 Prize awarded to a senior Physics student who demonstrates unusual promise for future contributions to the physics research.

 The funds for this award were given by the late Harry S. Kieval, Cornell ’36, a long-time professor of mathematics at Humboldt State University in Arcata, California.
-The 2023 Kieval Prize was awarded to Yaoju Tarn.
+The 2024 Kieval Prize was awarded to Devisree Tallapaneni.

 Hartman Prize

 This prize honors Paul Hartman, who was a long-time professor in both departments and who played a crucial role in teaching experimental physics to students in both programs.
 The prize is awarded to recognize outstanding work in experimental physics by an undergraduate in Physics and/or Applied and Engineering Physics.
-The 2023 Hartman Prize was awarded to Roei Dery in Physics, and Zoey Hu and Samuel Noles in Applied and Engineering Physics.
+The 2024 Hartman Prize was awarded to Andrew DiFabbio in Physics, and Jackie Zheng in Applied and Engineering Physics.

 Erik Cassel '90 Prize